History of Southwest Airlines: AirTran Airways acquisition

 Southwest Airlines first announced the acquisition on September 27, 2010, and received final approval from the United States Department of Justice on April 27, 2011.
 On May 2, 2011, Southwest Airlines completed the acquisition of AirTran Airways by purchasing all of the outstanding common stock, corporate identity and operating assets of AirTran Holdings, Inc., the former parent company of AirTran Airways.
-Southwest Airlines estimates the transaction's value at $3.2 billion and expects onetime costs to integrate the two airlines of $500 million, with cost synergies of approximately $400 million annually.
+Southwest Airlines estimated the transaction's value at $3.2 billion and onetime costs to integrate the two airlines of $500 million, with cost synergies of approximately $400 million annually.
 The greatest impact on Southwest, access to Atlanta, international service and the addition of landing slots at New York-LaGuardia Airport and Washington-Reagan Airport.
 Southwest obtained a single operating certificate (SOC) from the United States Federal Aviation Administration on March 1, 2012, but the airline was not fully integrated until AirTran had its last flight on December 28, 2014.

 An entity called Guadeloupe Holdings was formed by Southwest to act as a wholly owned subsidiary of Southwest Airlines and holding company for AirTran's operations and assets.
 Southwest's organized labor groups ceded contractual "scope" provisions pending acceptable negotiated seniority integration agreements.
 Southwest transitioned aircraft, routes and employees from AirTran to Southwest on a one-by-one basis until all parts of AirTran were integrated to Southwest.

-The purchase added 25 additional destinations previously not served by Southwest including cities in the Caribbean and Atlanta, Georgia, an AirTran hub and at the time, the largest U.S. city not served by Southwest.
+The purchase added 25 additional destinations previously not served by Southwest including cities in the Caribbean and Boston, Massachusetts, an AirTran hub and the largest U.S. city not served by Southwest at that time.
 On October 10, 2011, USA Today reported that Southwest would work to no longer bank flights in Atlanta as AirTran did.

 On February 14, 2013, Southwest began codesharing with AirTran.
 It took the first step on January 26, 2013, by launching shared itineraries in five markets.
 Southwest continued to launch shared itineraries with 39 more markets beginning February 25, 2013.
 In April 2013, shared itineraries were expanded to all Southwest and AirTran cities (domestic and international).
 The airlines were fully integrated on December 29, 2014.